ErickRomeroDev/naval-battle-game_v2/README.md

 - Provide a real-world example of how private and complex logic can be executed seamlessly while maintaining user confidentiality, leveraging Midnight's Compact smart contracts, APIs, providers and Lace Wallet.

 ### 1.3 Demo
 A demo of the application showcasing two users playing the game is available.
-You can access the demo through this [link](https://youtube.com)
+[Here’s a demo video of the game you can watch.](https://drive.google.com/file/d/17w3DHe15oUpuxIOXdBhm2OMdWsdnKka3/view?usp=sharing )

 ## 2. Prerequisites